eriktuck/ei-dev/docs/data-management/database-overview.md

 ##### Example 3: MySQL + MySQL Workbench + Custom Web Application

-This open source solution may be your go-to if you're building a website and working with a web developer.
+This open source solution may be your go-to if you're willing to invest in a web-application.
 Many open source solutions are available.

 > Project Spotlight: The [Registry]( http://monarchhabitatexchange.org/projects ) for the Monarch Butterfly Habitat Exchange was built on this stack.